To be a Real Estate Agent, you’ll need a “Salesperson’s License”. You’ll work under a licensed Broker, who will provide training and support.

 What can I do with a real estate license?

 Your salesperson’s license can be used in various niches such as property management, commercial, and residential real estate.
-Once you achieve the license, you’re qualified for anything that requires it.
+Once you achieve the license, you’re able to explore all opportunities.

 If I'm an Investor, should I get a Real Estate License?